-Establishing a single platform allows to set at a centralized and flexible system, with standard approached to technical issues, but the SAP platform is very expensive, and has high maintenance costs.
+Establishing a single platform allows to set a centralized and flexible system, with standard approaches to technical issues, but the SAP platform is very expensive, and has high maintenance costs.
 So in taking a decison whether or not this approach will work in other countries it will be needed to carefully consider the costs of a project.
 Belarussian and Russian delegations agreed that such a system would be much more complex and expensive for their countries, as their governments have far more ambitious plans in regard to coverage of functions, users and tiers of government;

-Customization of the system for Austrian needs was relatively small, taking into account that standard SAP solutions are pretty much alined with IFRS and therefore with IPSAS, while for the PEMPAL countries the level of customization (and respective costs) will be much higher;
+Customization of the system for Austrian needs was relatively small, taking into account that standard SAP solutions are pretty much aligned with IFRS and therefore with IPSAS, while for the PEMPAL countries the level of customization (and respective costs) will be much higher;

 Baseline approach to offer ministries some standard solutions first allows to minimize the costs of development and maintanace of these solutions in the future;